cybergarage/round-cc/doc/round_tour.md

 ## Registry

+The node has a local registry to store any key values in the node.

-In this section, use registry function.
-To set a value into the registry, use `set_registry` method:
+In this section, use the registry function.
+To set a key value into the registry, use `set_registry` method:

 ```
 round> set_registry(0, {"key":"test", "value":"hello"})